GErP83/SlimRequest/README.md

 ```

 ### Stack
-With SlimStack you can add multiple request to a stack, the stack runs all request async and returns when all is done, with all response.
+With SlimStack you can add multiple request to a stack, SlimStack runs all request async and returns when all is done, with all response.
 ```
 SlimStack
     .create()